-As discussed in Note 1, the financial statements of the Measure W Fund are intended to present the financial position and the changes in financial position attributable to the transactions of the Fund.
-They do not purport to, and do not, present fairly the financial position of San Mateo County Transit District as of June 30, 2023 and 2022, and the results of its operations for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements of the Measure W Fund are intended to present the financial position, the changes in financial position, and cash flows attributable to the transactions of the Fund.
+They do not purport to, and do not, present fairly the financial position of San Mateo County Transit District as of June 30, 2024 and 2023, and the results of its operations for the years then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.